Fluoride and dental health

 “Fluoride cannot remove decay but, while creating a stronger outer surface to your teeth, it can help stop the decay from penetrating into the deeper parts of teeth,” says Chicago dentist Dr. Niketa V. Shah.

 Fluoride benefits both children and adults.
 The earlier children are exposed to fluoride, the less likely they are to develop cavities.
-A large study found that children and adolescents who received fluoride treatments for one year were 43 percent less likely to have tooth decay and cavities.
+A large study found that children and adolescents who received fluoride treatments for one year were

 Before fluoride was added to toothpaste, studies found that people with fluoridated water were 40 to 60 percent less likely to get cavities.
 The ADA and the